ccheng11/BBK_CPCP/README.md

 ### Week 4: Informal politics and factionalism

-**Discussion**: Political succession and clientelism in dictatorships.
+**Discussion**: Elite politics and the politics of succession in dictatorships.

 **[Core]** Fewsmith, Joseph.
 2021. *Rethinking Chinese Politics*.
-New York, NY: Cambridge University Press. **Read Introduction.**

-**[Core]** Shih, Victor C. 2022. *Coalitions of the Weak: Elite Politics in China from Mao's Strategem to the Rise of Xi*.
-New York, NY: Cambridge University Press. **Read pp.1-10.**
+New York, NY: Cambridge University Press. **Read Introduction and Chapter 2.**

-Cheung, Olivia.
-2022.
-"Factional Model-making in China: Party Elites' Open Political Contention in the Policy Process." *China Quarterly 251*: 705-725.

 Dittmer, Lowell, and Yu-Shan Wu.
 1995.
 "The Modernization of Factionalism in Chinese Politics." *World Politics 47*(4): 467-494.

-Gueorguiev, Dimitar D. 2018.
-"Dictator’s Shadow: Chinese Elite Politics Under Xi Jinping." *China Perspectives 2018*(1/2): 17-26.

 Jiang, Junyan.
 2018.
 "Making Bureaucracy Work: Patronage Networks, Performance Incentives, and Economic Development in China." *American Journal of Political Science 62*(4): 982-999.

 Kung, James Kai-sing.
 2014.
 "The Emperor Strikes Back: Political Status, Career Incentives, and Grain Procurement during China's Great Leap Famine." *Political Science Research and Methods 2*(2): 179-211.

+Shih, Victor C. 2022. *Coalitions of the Weak: Elite Politics in China from Mao's Strategem to the Rise of Xi*.
+New York, NY: Cambridge University Press.

 Shih, Victor, Wei Shan, and Mingxing Liu.
 2010.
 "Gauging the Elite Political Equilibrium in the CCP: A Quantitative Approach Using Biographical Data." *China Quarterly 201*: 79-103.